|

 If more than one positioning location is available, it is possible to provide the assembly difficulties with a quantity: |

 Example 3: A component has six positioning locations.
-Three of these are designed in such a way that there is a restriction of sight during installation.
+Three of these are designed in such a way that there is an obstructed view during installation.

 Evaluation: